-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Certification Card.
-Likewise, Washington will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
+All U.S. states, provinces, and other countries that have mandatory hunter education requirements will accept the Washington Certification Card.
+Likewise, Washington will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 What Makes a Course Approved?

 To be approved by the Washington Department of Fish and Wildlife, a course must teach hunters to become: